• Skip to primary navigation

 Instructions

-• Note: For accuracy, I'd recommend using grams for this recipe except for the tablespoon and teaspoon measurements!
+- Note: For accuracy, I recommend using grams for this recipe except for the tablespoon and teaspoon measurements!

-• Preheat the oven to 180°C (350°F).
-Line a 20 cm (8 inch) or larger loaf tin with baking paper.
-The larger your tin, the shorter amount of time it'll take to bake the pistachio cake.
+- Preheat the oven to 180°C (350°F).
+Line a 20 cm (8 inch) or longer loaf tin with baking paper.
+The longer your tin, the less time it'll take to bake your pistachio cake.

 To make the pistachio cake:

-• Bake the cake for 60-70 minutes OR until a skewer can be inserted into the middle and there is no wet batter on it.** If the cake is browning too quickly but is uncooked in the middle, cover the cake with an oven safe bowl or aluminium foil and bake until ready.
+- Bake the cake for 60-70 minutes OR until a skewer can be inserted into the middle and there is no wet batter on it (note 2).
+If the cake is browning too quickly but is uncooked in the middle, cover the cake with an oven-safe bowl or aluminum foil and bake until ready.
 The cake is very moist and there might be some crumbs on your skewer which is fine.

 To make the icing: